-Did anyone else ever wear the little orange Home Depot apron when they were a kid?
+Did anyone ever wear the little orange Home Depot apron when they were kids?
 I can’t remember how we got them, but I remember my mom handing us mini Home Depot aprons to wear when we did work around the house or for playtime.
 My favorite part was the little pouch for tools.

 I am all about working with the right tools in place.
-That’s why in this article I’m going to share with you the tools you need to get started blogging as a health coach.
+In this article, I will share with you the tools you need to get started blogging as a health coach.
 This list includes the elements you need to set up or have in place to run a successful blog.

 As I said, I’m obsessed with having the right tools available.
-Under each of my bathroom cabinets, you’ll find a bottle of cleaner and a rag just so I have the tools I need for cleaning readily available.
 For me, it’s about efficiency and doing the job right.
+For example, under each of my bathroom cabinets, you’ll find a bottle of cleaner and a rag, so I have the available tools for cleaning.

-I’m actually notoriously lazy.
-If I don’t have what I need right in front of me I would probably just wait until the bathroom gets so disgusting I couldn’t stand not cleaning it.
+The thing is, I’m notoriously lazy.
+If I don’t have what I need right in front of me, I would probably just wait until the bathroom gets so disgusting I couldn’t stand not cleaning it.